Talking (and

 Romans (he was down among them lately) he cannot believe all

 he hears of their ancestors.
-But still (he supposes) there must be a
+But still (he supposes) there must

-solid kernel of truth in it; for after all, the name 'Roman' was given
+solid kernel of truth in it; for after all, the name 'Roman' was

 to a great number of institutions-- including the Empire itself--